 - caused, or could have caused, significant loss or damage to one or more customers of the alleged participants;

-- involved a person or company that has previously been found to have participated in or has admitted to participating in a cartel; or
+- involved a person or company that has previously been found to have participated in or has admitted to participating in a cartel;

+- involved the obstruction of justice or other collateral crimes.
 Relationship between the ACCC and the DPP

 A limitation period of six years applies to civil contraventions but there is no limitation period for criminal contraventions.